Join the Global Breast Cancer Movement

 Immunotherapy

-Therapies that use the immune system to fight cancer (immunotherapy).
+Therapies that use the immune system to fight cancer.
 These therapies target something specific to the biology of the cancer cell, as opposed to chemotherapy, which attacks all rapidly dividing cells.
-See Biological Therapy .
+Pembrolizumab (Keytruda) is an example of a checkpoint inhibitor immunotherapy drug used to treat breast cancer.

 Immunohistochemistry (IHC)

-A laboratory test done on tumor tissue to detect the amount of a certain genetic protein in the cancer calls.
+A lab test done on tumor tissue to detect the amount of HER2 protein on the surface of the cancer cells.

 Implant (Breast Implant)

-An "envelope" containing silicone, saline or both, that is used to restore breast form after a mastectomy.
+An “envelope” containing silicone, saline or both, that is used to restore the breast form after a mastectomy (or for other cosmetic reasons).

 Incidence